biomassive-salesforce/node-visualforce/README.md

 	- it creates the following /output folder structure
 		- /output
-			-> /src 			   	    #src folder
 			-> /pages 				 #visualforce page files will be here -> /staticresources   	 #static resources package will be here

-	- it generates all the visualforce page files (and the corresponding metadata files) from the html files located on the /input/src/html folder and put them on /output/src/pages.
+	- it generates all the visualforce page files (and the corresponding metadata files) from the html files located on the /input/pages folder and put them on /output/pages.
-	- it creates a static resource package (and the corresponding metadata file) from all the files located on the /static-resources subfolders and put it on /output/src/static-resources.
+	- it creates a static resource package (and the corresponding metadata file) from all the files located on the /staticresources subfolders and put it on /output/staticresources.

 	**************************************************************************************************************************